7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- Adelaide Blocked Drains Plumber offers unblocking blocked drains, drain clearing CCTV drain inspection and pipe relining services.
+- Adelaide Blocked Drains Plumber offers unblocking blocked drains Drain clearing CCTV drain inspection and pipe relining services.

 1. Baby wipes